Gaudreau powers Flames past Canadiens for 8th straight win

+CALGARY, Alberta (AP) -- After a miserable start to the season, Johnny Gaudreau and Brian Elliott are rolling right now for the resurgent Calgary Flames.

-CALGARY, Alberta (AP) -- Johnny Gaudreau had a goal and three assists, and the Calgary Flames beat the Montreal Canadiens 5-0 on Thursday night for their eighth consecutive victory.
+Gaudreau had a goal and three assists, and the Flames beat the Montreal Canadiens 5-0 on Thursday night for their eighth consecutive victory.

-Brian Elliott had 24 saves for his first shutout of the season.
+Elliott had 24 saves for his first shutout of the season.
 After assisting on all three second-period goals as the Flames blew open a 1-0 game, Gaudreau added his 14th goal at 16:12 of the third period.

+Coach Glen Gulutzan was proud of Calgary's methodical play in the final period, preserving Elliott's first shutout with the Flames.

+''No one says it on the bench, no one says the word.
+But everybody knew what we were playing for,'' Gulutzan said. ''I don't think we turned the puck over in the third.
+We just wanted to make sure that we were playing the right way the whole way.
+That was a complete game.''

 Gaudreau has 13 points (three goals, 10 assists) during the Flames' win streak.
 It's the longest streak for Calgary since it also won eight in a row in November 2005.

+Monahan had a goal and an assist, giving him nine points over the same stretch.

+''We're playing well right now.
+We're playing as a group,'' Monahan said. ''When you come to the rink every day and it's fun like this, it makes you want to keep building on it. ''

-Mark Giordano, Sean Monahan, Michael Stone and Micheal Ferland also scored for Calgary (37-26-4), which visits Winnipeg on Saturday.
+Mark Giordano and Michael Stone also scored for Calgary (37-26-4), which visits Winnipeg on Saturday.

+Stone (upper body) and Dougie Hamilton (lower body) both left the game.
+Gulutzan said both players would be re-evaluated in the morning.

 Montreal (38-22-8) had won six in a row.
 The Canadiens were without goaltender Carey Price (flu), who was supposed to start for the 10th time in the last 11 games but instead served as the backup to Al Montoya - although he didn't appear on the bench.